 After dinner we said goodbye to Ömer Bey, who will be going to Istanbul tomorrow, and Arzu, Turgut, and I took a long walk along the waterfront towards the castle and the old town.
 It was hot.
 Our plan was to wander in the old town for a while and then take a taxi back to the marina.
 While walking in the narrow hot streets of the old town I felt somewhat ill disposed, which I first attributed to the heat.
 By the time we reached the taxi stand I was definitely not feeling well.
 I felt hot, tired, and dizzy.
 None of the taxis would take us back to the marina because a concert had just finished and all the streets were clogged with traffic.
 While Turgut was talking to the taxis I broke out in very heavy sweat and felt that I was about to faint.
 Turgut practically carried me to a seaside café with a cool breeze.
 Soon, and after a cold drink, I felt much better.
 We killed some time and then Turgut procured a taxi that got us back to the marina following a long circuitous route to avoid the traffic.

-By the time I got back to Thetis it was well past midnight.
+By the time we got back to Thetis it was well past midnight.
 All seemed well, my ill-disposition over, except for the booming “music” from the nearby discos.
 I managed to sleep despite the noise.

 Sunday August 22, 2004